-• Online documentation at the StrataDOC Web site.
+Online documentation at the StrataDOC Web site.
 Stratus provides complimentary access to StrataDOC, an online-documentation service that enables you to view, search, download, and print customer documentation.
-You can access StrataDOC at the http://stratadoc.stratus.com Web site.
+You can access StrataDOC at the following Web site: http://stratadoc.stratus.com